Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2025-11-01-preview/types.md

 * **encryptionAlgorithm**: string: Encryption algorithm that will be used along with this client encryption key to encrypt/decrypt data.
 * **id**: string: Name of the ClientEncryptionKey
 * **keyWrapMetadata**: [KeyWrapMetadata](#keywrapmetadata): Metadata for the wrapping provider that can be used to unwrap the wrapped client encryption key.
-* **wrappedDataEncryptionKey**: any: Wrapped (encrypted) form of the key represented as a byte array.
+* **wrappedDataEncryptionKey**: string: Wrapped (encrypted) form of the key represented as a byte array.

 ## ClientEncryptionPolicy
 ### Properties
 * **includedPaths**: [ClientEncryptionIncludedPath](#clientencryptionincludedpath)[] (Required): Paths of the item that need encryption along with path-specific settings.
-* **policyFormatVersion**: int {minValue: 1, maxValue: 2} (Required): Version of the client encryption policy definition.
+* **policyFormatVersion**: int (Required): Version of the client encryption policy definition.
 Supported versions are 1 and 2.
 Version 2 supports id and partition key path encryption.

 ## ClusterKey
 ### Properties